-Issues Actions Implementation 14 WATER A number of the district's townships experience problems with maintaining Continue to review of drinking water supplies that have experienced water quality problems and identify potential solutions and associated costs.
-Ongoing access to good drinking water.
-Making existing drinking water supplies more secure, providing an alternative source of supply or undertaking the necessary treatment will incur That the preparation of Area Plans for Darfield and Leeston incorporate an assessment of drinking water supplies, including smaller settlements within the study area that are constrained by the absence of a secure potable water supply.
-2014/2016 additional and potentially significant cost on the affected communities.
-The expansion of small settlements e.g. Dunsandel, Kirwee is constrained by the inability to provide reticulated water services.
+Issues Actions Implementation 15 WATER A number of the district's townships experience problems with maintaining access to good drinking water.
+Making existing drinking water supplies more secure, providing an alternative source of supply or undertaking the necessary treatment will incur additional and potentially significant cost on the affected communities.
+The expansion of small settlements e.g. Doyleston is constrained by the inability to provide adequate potable water supply.
+Continue to review drinking water supplies that have experienced water quality problems and work with the affected communities to identify potential solutions and associated costs.
+That the preparation of Area Plans for Malvern and Ellesmere incorporate an assessment of drinking water supplies, including smaller settlements within the study area that are constrained by the absence of a secure potable water supply.
 Develop water demand strategies to reduce peak consumption for at risk water.
-Ongoing 15 STORMWATER An increase in urban development and associated hard surfacing will increase the That the preparation of Area Plans for Darfield and Leeston incorporates a review of the existing Leeston ISMP and investigates the need for further ISMPs.
-2014/2016 need for Integrated Stormwater Management Plans (ISMP), particularly within townships with a higher water table and in proximity to Te Waihora/ Lake Ellesmere. • Whether the Council should be requiring low impact urban design "sustainability" principles to be incorporated into the design of new subdivisions and future dwellings, taking into account the enhancement of tangata whenua values.
-By 2018/2019
+Prepare and review Water Safety Plans in line with relevant legislation Ongoing 2014/2016 Ongoing Ongoing 16 New urban development has the potential to create reverse sensitivity effects on existing strategic infrastructure.
+Ensure that the District Plan gives effect to RPS Policy 6.3.5 as part of a review of the District Plan.
+District Plan Review 17 STORMWATER An increase in urban development and associated hard surfacing will increase the need for Integrated Stormwater Management Plans (ISMP), particularly within townships with a higher water table and in proximity to Te Waihora/ Lake Ellesmere.
+Whether the Council should be requiring low impact urban design "sustainability" principles to be incorporated into the design of new subdivisions and future dwellings, taking into account the enhancement of tangata whenua values.
+That the preparation of Area Plans for Malvern and Ellesmere incorporates a review of the existing Leeston ISMP and investigates the need for further ISMPs.
+Continue to investigate the practicality and cost of introducing low impact urban design principles as part of the next District Plan Review process.
+2014/2016 District Plan Review

-Issues Actions Implementation 16 TRANSPORT The need to provide sufficient and appropriately located industrial land, particularly near strategic transport routes.
+Issues Actions Implementation 18 TRANSPORT The need to provide sufficient and appropriately located industrial land, particularly near strategic transport routes.
 Ensuring that the district's transport network supports new growth areas and establishes appropriate links between townships and adjoining districts.
-Continue to liaise with New Zealand Transport Agency with respect to state highway improvements and the implementation of CRETS.
+Continue to liaise with New Zealand Transport Agency with respect to state highway improvements and the implementation of CRETS and the Council's Walking and Cycling Strategy.
 Continue to monitor and investigate options for heavy vehicle bypasses around townships e.g. Lincoln.
-Ongoing 17 AGGREGATE Significant aggregate resources will be required to enable the necessary physical infrastructure to be constructed.
+Continue to liaise with Environment Canterbury regarding the provision of public transport Ongoing Ongoing Ongoing 19 AGGREGATE Significant aggregate resources will be required to enable the necessary physical infrastructure to be constructed.
 Adopt and implement the Council's Gravel Management Strategy.
-2014/2015 18 WATER RACES The role of water races and the land drainage network is changing due to the desire for these networks to be incorporated within subdivision layouts, including recognising their ecological, cultural and amenity values.
+2014/2015 20 WATER RACES • The role of water races and the land drainage network is changing due to the desire for these networks to be incorporated within subdivision layouts, including recognising their ecological, cultural and amenity values.
 Undertake a review of the role of water races and the impacts of the land drainage network, including impacts on tangata whenua values, as part of managing urban growth.
 Ongoing